20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 Defining precisely what I mean by derivatives here is slightly beyond me, but I suspect that the kind of object we're talking about is different.
 Coordinate systems in GR must be smooth, which means that theta actually has the range `[-inf, +inf]`, and you fold the coordinate in on itself by 'identifying' `theta` with `theta + 2PI`, thus forming some kind of folded smooth topological nightmare.
 More discussions around this kind of coordinate system fun are reserved for the future - when weirdly enough it becomes a key issue in correctly rendering time travel

-## 1.2 How do I handle branches, and piecewise functions?
+## 1.2 Branches and piecewise functions

 Its common to implement branches, min, and max, as something like the following